TNK-BP co-owners to bid for entire BP stake

-MOSCOW The billionaires who own half of Russian oil firm TNK-BP TNBP.MM plan to make a cash offer for BP's (BP.L) 50 percent stake, raising the prospect of a bid contest with state-backed Rosneft (ROSN.MM), which analysts say could net BP well over $21 billion.
+MOSCOW The billionaires who own half of Russian oil firm TNK-BP TNBP.MM plan to make a cash offer for BP's (BP.L) 50 percent stake, raising the prospect of a bid contest with state-backed Rosneft (ROSN.MM) that would start at around $20 billion.

 Such an auction would pit the four Soviet-born tycoons, who amassed their assets in the chaotic 1990s, against Rosneft's chief executive Igor Sechin, a confidant of President Vladimir Putin who wants to build his company into a national champion.